-Some of Taylor’s best-loved works include ‘Nonet in F Minor’, his extraordinary ‘Christmas Overture’ and ‘Deep River’ – a traditional African-American spiritual.
+Some of Taylor’s best-known works today include ‘Nonet in F Minor’, his extraordinary ‘Christmas Overture’ and ‘Deep River’ – a traditional African-American spiritual.

-The siblings first heard the track while filming for a Chinekel Documentary and instantly fell in love with Taylor’s melody.
+The siblings first heard the track while filming for a Chineke!
+Documentary and instantly fell in love with Taylor’s melody.

 Coinciding with National Freedom Day, the single was released in February 2019, 115 years after the song was first published, making Taylor’s music just as relevant today as it was then.

 In 2021, Coleridge-Taylor made his first-ever appearance in the Classic FM Hall of Fame, the world’s biggest survey of classical music tastes, with ‘Deep River’.